Ghilain/Ghilain/README.md

 🌟 My name is Ghilain Ishimwe, from Kigali, Rwanda, located in the Middle East of Africa Region.

-🏂 I'm currently a web developer using WordPress at [Digitaline Ltd.](https://digitaline.rw/)
+🏂 I'm currently a full-stack web developer at [Digitaline Ltd.](https://digitaline.rw/)

-🔆 I'm a full-stack web developer with knowledge of HTML, CSS, JavaScript, and PHP, and I have knowledge of database skills in MySql, In my spare time, I research, make graphics designs, and look for a remote tech job.
+🔆 I'm a full-stack web developer with knowledge of HTML, CSS, JavaScript, Ruby, Ruby on Rails, and PHP, and I have knowledge of database skills in MySql, and Postgresql.
+In my spare time, I research, make graphics designs, and look for a remote tech job.

 🖱️ Find me on my email: ishimweghilain5050@gmail.com.

 [My Portifolio](https://ghilain.github.io/mobile-version-skeleton/)

- I'm open to new job oportunities
+ I'm open to new job opportunities

- - 🔭 I’m currently a student at microverse.
+ - 🔭 I’m currently working as an intern in the position of a computer supporter at REG (Rwanda Energy Group).
-- 🌱 I’m currently learning React, Ruby and Rails.
+- 🌱 I’m currently learning React, Ruby, and Rails.
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on open-source projects.
+- 🔎 I'm also looking for a remote full-stack web developer job.
 <!-- - 💬 Ask me about ... -->
 - 📫 Find me:
        ishimweghilain5050@gmail.com,